Farmfoods Veggie Kitchen Products – Review

 I saw posted on a Facebook wall Farmfoods had released a line that was suitable for vegans called Veggie Kitchen it changed my mind.
 Usually, when purchasing frozen meat alternatives, I have to ‘shop around’ to get different products.
 As Quorn don’t offer vegan-friendly sausages and mince I buy Linda McCartney and Tesco or Sainsbury’s own brand substitutes usually.
 As a working mum I don’t have a huge amount of time to visit lots of stores to restock so this turn of events seemed fortuitous.
 I decided to pop along and pick up some supplies.

-Retailing at £1.49 per pack, these were good value for money for those looking to be thrifty.
+Retailing at 3 for £5, these were good value for money for those looking to be thrifty.
 First to be tried out were the burgers, which I found surprisingly meaty in texture.
-If you’re a fan of Amy’s Kitchen Manhattan patties you’ll probably enjoy these too, and like that they are less than half the price!
+If you’re a fan of Amy’s Kitchen Manhattan patties you’ll probably enjoy these too, and like that they are cheaper in price!

 I made Spaghetti with Meatballs the following evening using the Veggie Kitchen version.
 It has to be said that meat-free meatballs don’t always retain their shape well during the cooking process and can fall apart – which was certainly the case when I tried out Asda’s own brand vegan-friendly version a little while ago – but Farmfood’s withstood a simmer in my homemade tomato sauce.

 Their Sausages were herby in taste and worked well with a creamy mash and onion gravy as a midweek supper.

 Last, but not least, was the bag of frozen mince.
 You can’t beat a good old Spag Bol topped with Follow Your Heart Parmesan and some garlic bread.